chipmuenk/modular_synths/teensy/teensy.md

 Add the Teensy URL under `File -> Preferences -> Additional boards manager URLs` add `https://www.pjrc.com/teensy/package_teensy_index.json`, separated by a comma without blanks from other entries (if any).

 Next, in the main Arduino window, open `Boards Manager` by clicking the left-side board icon, search for "teensy", and click "Install" Teensy (for Arduino IDE 2.04 or later).
-This covers all Teensy boards.
+This contains all Teensy boards.

 Libraries are installed under `.arduino15/packages/teensy` (Linux)